Email Header Analyzer

 - Label: Raw Email Headers

-- Guidance: Use this after sending a real test email.
+- Guidance: Use this tool after you send a real test email.
 Copy the original headers from the inbox and paste them here.

 - Placeholder example: From: News <news@example.com> / Return-Path: <bounce.example.com> / Authentication-Results: mx.google.com; spf=pass smtp.mailfrom=bounce.example.com; dkim=pass header.d=example.com; dmarc=pass header.from=example.com / DKIM-Signature: v=1; d=example.com; s=selector1;